cuny-academic-commons/commons-in-a-box/readme.txt

 == Changelog ==

+= 1.2.2 =
+* OpenLab: Fixed bug that caused Search Results page not to be installed properly on upgrade from 1.1.x.
+* OpenLab: Fixed bug that caused some footer widget text to be uneditable.

 = 1.2.1 =
 * OpenLab: Fixed bug that may cause fatal errors during 1.2.0 plugin upgrade routine.